ml4code/ml4code.github.io/_publications/bui2018cross.markdown

 paper  proposes  an  approach  for  automated  program  classification using bilateral tree-based convolutional neural networks (BiTBCNNs).
-It  is  layered  on  top  of  two  tree-based convolutional neural networks (TBCNNs), each of which recognizes the algorithm of code written in an individual pro- gramming language.
+It  is  layered  on  top  of  two  tree-based convolutional neural networks (TBCNNs), each of which recognizes the algorithm of code written in an individual programming language.
 The combination layer of the networks recognizes the similarities and differences among code in different programming languages.
 The BiTBCNNs are trained using  the  source  code  in  different  languages  but  known  to implement  the  same  algorithms  and/or  functionalities.
 For